Thursday, June 4, 2026

 Tracks: Alone Again Or / A House Is Not a Motel / Andmoreagain / The Daily Planet / Old Man / The Red Telephone / Maybe the People Would Be the Times or Between Clark and Hilldale / Live and Let Live / The Good Humor Man He Sees Everything Like This / Bummer in the Summer / You Set the Scene

 After the heavy electric of "Da Capo", Love returns with this lush, acoustic masterpiece.
 Lee has kind of a Johnny Mathis thing going on with his vocals and this style meshes perfectly with his singing.
-Lyrical it's a juxtaposition between light and dark.
+Lyrically it's a juxtaposition between light and dark.
 "Andmoreagain" is one of the most beautiful tunes I've ever heard, and as a whole this album transports me, from the memorable opening track, to the epic closer, with its changing time signature signaled by beguiling horns (and Lord, those strings), Forever Changes takes me on psychedelic journey.
 I've read that "Wonder People" was left off the LP because Lee felt it didn't fit, is that lyrically, because musically it suits the record better than the Dylanesque "Bummer in the Summer" the only (minor) misstep on an otherwise flawless collection. (but hell, I just switch them out and I'm in Heaven).

 The Monkees, Head (December 1, 1968)